Caroline McQuarrie

 Caroline Lucy McQuarrie (born 1975) is a New Zealand artist and senior lecturer in photography at Massey University in Wellington.
+McQuarrie's work explores social, colonial and land-use histories, and the role of photography and hand-crafted textiles in representing or questioning these complex narratives.

 Life

 McQuarrie was born in 1975 in Greymouth, on the West Coast of the South Island.
-Her father Bob McQuarrie was a potter and her mother Barbara McQuarrie a textile artist.
-McQuarrie enjoyed drawing from an early age, and was influenced by family friends photographer Frank Simpson and potter Daphne Simpson who together ran Coast Craft in Greymouth; Daphne taught her to draw and paint, and she studied photography and painting in her final year of high school.
-At the University of Canterbury, she studied photography, completing a Bachelor of Fine Arts degree in 1997.
+Her father, Bob McQuarrie, was a potter and her mother, Barbara McQuarrie, a textile artist.
+McQuarrie enjoyed drawing from an early age, and was influenced by friends of her family, photographer Frank Simpson and potter Daphne Simpson, who together ran Coast Craft in Greymouth.
+Daphne taught McQuarrie to draw and paint, and she studied photography and painting in her final year of high school.
+At the University of Canterbury, McQuarrie studied photography, completing a Bachelor of Fine Arts (BFA) degree in 1997.

+After graduating, McQuarrie worked as a technician in photography laboratories in the United Kingdom, where she learnt and refined her skills with photo retouching and Adobe Photoshop.
+McQuarrie returned to New Zealand in 2002 and gained a Master of Fine Arts (MFA) from Massey University in Wellington in 2005.
+By this time she was also working in the university's photography department as a tutor, a job which became full time.
+McQuarrie is a Senior Lecturer in Photography at Massey University's College of Creative Arts Toi Rauwhārangi in Wellington.